 Registration is required to be eligible for the Neighborhood Watch Grant, have your group appear on the Neighborhood Watch map, and receive Neighborhood Watch signage.
 Before registering with the City, new groups (including those that have let their registration lapse) must meet the following criteria:

 - Define boundaries that do not overlap with other Neighborhood Watch groups.

 - Demonstrate engagement from a majority of households in the Neighborhood Watch area using the Neighborhood Watch Notification Signature Form to show neighbors have been made aware of the Neighborhood Watch group.

 - Define a communications plan that describes how the group will stay in communication, including with residents without access to the internet.

 - Hold an orientation with the Sheriff’s Office that all residents in the Neighborhood Watch group are invited to attend.
-Contact the City to request an orientation.
+Submit a request for an orientation.